The Story of The Farmer's Three Daughters (Icelandic fairy tale): Finnish-Swedish people

-Other versions have been recorded from Swedish sources: Om i éin kung in England, from Sjundeå; and Det gyllene trädet, den sjungande floden och den talande fågeln ("The Golden Tree, the Singing River and the Talking Bird"), by folklore researcher Eva Wigström.

 Adaptations

 Angus W. Hall adapted the tale as The Three Peasant Maidens, published in Icelandic Fairy Tales.
 In his literary version, the three sisters are named Alitea, Truda and Hertha; the eldest, Alitea, wants to marry the king's valet and the middle one, Truda, the king's secretary; the king's name is Leofric; the children are given the names Wilhelm, Sigurd and Olga.